 It can be tempting to try to soften the blow by suggesting that you both be “friends”.
 While there are certainly people who remain friends with their ex, many people have a hard time with this (especially at the beginning when feelings are still very fresh), and it can make it harder for them to move on from the relationship initially.
 If you actually want to be friends with the person, you can tell them this.
 However, keep in mind that this may blur the boundaries initially and they may continue trying to win you back.
 It is often more humane to end the relationship completely, which can be extremely painful for both of you but often makes it much easier to move on and meet partners that are better suited for both of you.

 The Point Is…

 While it is impossible to control how another person feels especially if you are breaking up with them, there are definitely better ways to end a relationship.
-It is important to respect the relationship, and the other person, enough to try to have this conversation in person, be clear about your intentions, and to be as kind, but firm as possible.
+It is important to respect the relationship, and the other person, enough to try to have this conversation in person, be clear about your intentions and be as kind, but firm as possible.
 Breaking up is never easy, and it takes more guts to do it the right way, versus the avoidant way of “ghosting” on someone.
 When in doubt, think about how you would want someone to treat you if they were breaking up with you.

 Love or any relationship has its ups and downs.
 But it is us who need to fight for the ones we really care about and who mean the world to us.
-Everyone is going to hurt you some way or the other, but the thing is we need to decide, who are worth fighting for.
+Everyone is going to hurt you in some way or the other, but the thing is we need to decide, who is worth fighting for.
 Love may happen again.
 You will never realize the importance and value of something till it is lost.
 So kindly ensure you don’t lose that special person before it is too late.
 My two cents.